Meal replacement company Soylent adds mint chocolate flavor – TechCrunch

-The meal replacement company Soylent Nutrition, Inc., has added mint chocolate flavor to its line of drinks and snacks.
+The meal replacement company Soylent Nutrition, Inc. has added a mint chocolate flavor to its line of drinks and snacks.

 “Our new Mint Chocolate Drink requested by our fans was engineered by Soylent’s hard-working team, with the complex tastes of humanity in mind,” said Andrew Thomas, Soylent’s VP of Brand Marketing, in a statement.